 As dengue vectors are extending their geographic distribution, the spread of the disease is being concerned.
 It has been suspected that the expansion of vector distribution is due to environmental factors such as climate change.
-We are currently mapping their distributions in Vietnam and Kenya, and examining the relationship with environmental factors, and examining the key environmental factors that contribute to epidemics in Hanoi and Nya Trang.
+We are currently mapping their geographical distributions in South East Asia and Africa, and examining the relationships with environmental factors.